1871fotc/fotc/docs/about/publications.md

 ## Toowong History Group Publications

-!!! warning "Work in progress.
-Do not order books here"

-    - This page is under construction like the rest of this site.
-    - Do not order books here.
-    - Order books from [http://www.toowong.org.au/books_for_sale.htm](http://www.toowong.org.au/books_for_sale.htm) instead

-*Insert pictures of the books*

 The [Toowong History Group](http://www.toowong.org.au/home.htm) was formed to celebrate the 100^th^ anniversary of the short‑lived Toowong Town (1903 – 1925) and to record some local memories before they were lost with the passing of generations.